mjoppich/igem_munich_2018/docs/methods.rst

 While highly specialized tools and pipelines for third generation sequencing data analysis are available, they often are not handy nor convenient to use as a first assessment right after or during the sequencing run.

-As a possible solution we brought together a straightforward intuitive interface built with `Electron <https://electronjs.org>`_ and `React <https://reactjs.org>`_, that gives the user easy access to the state-of-the-art long read alignment tool `GraphMap <https://www.nature.com/articles/ncomms11307>`_ which itself is highly specialized for nanopore sequencing.
+As a possible solution we brought together a straightforward intuitive interface built with `Electron <https://electronjs.org>`_ and `React <https://reactjs.org>`_, that gives the user easy access to the state-of-the-art long read alignment tool `Minimap2/mappy <https://github.com/lh3/minimap2>`_ which itself is highly specialized for nanopore sequencing.

 To make this possible we run a python script in the background that relies on `HTSeq <https://htseq.readthedocs.io/en/release_0.10.0/>`_ as infrastructure for high-throughput data and `pysam <https://pysam.readthedocs.io/en/latest/>`_ to handle the genomic data sets.